osg-htc/docs/docs/data/stashcache/overview.md

 ### Option 1: We (OSDF) operate

 Currently, we can operate the Pelican services on a service node local to the institution via Kubernetes.
 It is conceptually described on our [home website](https://osg-htc.org/about/osdf/deploying_an_osdf_origin.html) for an origin.
 A cache would be deployed exactly the same way.

 You can provide a node with Kubernetes in one of two ways:

-1. Integrate with the National Research PLatform (NRP): [Joining a Server to NRP](https://nrp.ai/documentation/admindocs/participating/new-contributor-guide/).
+1. Integrate with the National Research Platform (NRP): [Joining a Server to NRP](https://nrp.ai/documentation/admindocs/participating/new-contributor-guide/).
     After your server is integrated with NRP, we will deploy the appropriate service.

 1. If you have an existing Kutbernetes cluster on campus, and you can provide a user account on that cluster, our staff can operate the service from there.

 The benefit of this approach is that you don't need to learn anything about Pelican or be responsible for running the appropriate service.
 The trade-off is the work of either running Kubernetes yourself, or providing to the node so it can be integrated with NRP.

-> We are developing a integration method where OSDF operations staff can run the
+> We are developing an integration method where OSDF operations staff can run the
-> appropriate Pelican service on your service node through **ssh access**, without
+> appropriate Pelican service on your service node through **SSH access**, without
-> requiring kubernetes or root access.
+> requiring Kubernetes or root access.
 Contact us (support@osg-htc.org) if you would
 > like to explore using this option.

 > **If your data store has an S3 endpoint**, we can operate the origin without